 Specifically for central nervous system diseases, resveratrol has been reported to be effective against neurologic disorders such as Alzehimer's and Parkinson's diseases, brain ischemia and epilepsy [11-14].
-Several mechanisms have been advocated for the neuroprotective activity of resveratrol, including its anti-oxidant and anti-inflammatory action [14-16], stabilization of neuronal mitochondrial function, improvement of cerebral blood flow, protection of dopaminergic neurons, inhibition of formation and aggregation of amyloid- β peptide and activation of sirtuin 1 [13-15,17-19].
+Several mechanisms have been advocated for the neuroprotective activity of resveratrol, including its anti-oxidant and anti-inflammatory action [14-16], stabilization of neuronal mitochondrial function, improvement of cerebral blood flow, protection of dopaminergic neurons, inhibition of formation and aggregation of amyloid-β peptide and activation of sirtuin 1 [13-15,17-19].

-However, these pharmacological beneficial effects are difficult to translate into clinical applications because of resveratrol limited chemical stability, poor aqueous solubility (ca. 3mg/100mL) and high metabolism [2,20] which limit its in vivo bioavailability.
-To circumvent this drawback, different strategies have been developed including the use of drug delivery systems such as cyclodextrins, liposomes, nanoand micro-particles [2,21-23].
+However, these pharmacological beneficial effects are difficult to translate into clinical applications because of resveratrol limited chemical stability, poor aqueous solubility (ca. 3 mg/100 mL) and high metabolism [2,20] which limit its in vivo bioavailability.
+To circumvent this drawback, different strategies have been developed including the use of drug delivery systems such as cyclodextrins, liposomes, nano- and micro-particles [2, 21-23].
 In particular, lipid microparticles (LMs) which consist of a natural lipid-based solid core stabilized by a layer of surfactant at the outer shell, exhibit several favourable characteristics as drug carrier including high biocompatibility and biodegradability, low production cost, adequate physico-chemical stability, protection of the incorporated active substance against degradation and modulation of its release [24].
 Moreover, due to their micron dimensions LMs have additional advantages compared to liposomes and lipid nanoparticles, including simpler production and characterization methods, reduced amount of required surfactant, higher stability and loading capacity [24,25].

-An additional specific problem for the delivery of appropriate therapeutic resveratrol concentrations in the central nervous system (CNS) is the presence of the blood brain barrier (BBB) and choroid plexus (the blood-cerebrospinal fluid barrier) which are particularly difficult to permeate [13,15,26].
+An additional specific problem for the delivery of appropriate therapeutic resveratrol concentrations in the central nervous system (CNS) is the presence of the blood brain barrier (BBB) which is particularly difficult to permeate [13,15,26].
 Indeed, even if it is known that resveratrol is able to permeate in the brain from the blood stream in rodents [27] and humans [28], its distribution in the central nervous system appears very poor in comparison to other tissues [29].

-Since the brain is connected to the nose via the olfactory portion of the nasal mucosa [18,30-33], the latter region represents an alternative pathway for the direct delivery of active substances to the central nervous system eluding the BBB or the choroid plexus.
-Indeed, a drug can be potentially absorbed from the nose via the olfactory region into the cerebrospinal fluid (CSF), and possibly further into the brain, by crossing the nasal olfactory epithelium [34].
-For instance, it has been recently reported that the nasal administration of deferoxamine or insulin can be efficacious against Parkinson's or Alzheimer's diseases, respectively [35,36].
+Since the brain is connected to the nose via the olfactory portion of the nasal mucosa [18,30-33], the latter region represents an alternative pathway for the direct delivery of active substances to the central nervous system by-passing the BBB.
+For instance, it has been recently reported that the nasal administration of deferoxamine or insulin can be efficacious against Parkinson's or Alzheimer's diseases, respectively [34,35].
 Moreover, the intranasal drug administration route is non-invasive, easy to access and with favourable patient compliance [18,30,32].
 In order to enhance the efficacy of nose to brain targeting, the problem of limited residence time due to the rapid mucociliary clearance and relatively low nasal absorption should be addressed.
 With regard to this, nasal powder preparations offer the advantage of improved residence time on the mucosal surface compare to liquid formulations.

 Moreover, the addition of excipients such as bioadhesive carriers and penetration enhancers should further enhance the bioavailability.
-Among these excipients, chitosan, a cationic polysaccharide of natural origin, has been reported to increase nasal delivery of active drugs due to its mucoadhesive properties [37,38] and ability to promote the reversible opening of cellular tight junctions thereby increasing paracellular transport [37,38].
+Among these excipients, chitosan, a cationic polysaccharide of natural origin, has been reported to increase nasal delivery of active drugs due to its mucoadhesive properties [36,37] and ability to promote the reversible opening of cellular tight junctions thereby increasing paracellular transport [36,37].